hookedjs/hookedjs-abandoned/README.md

 # HookedJS

-Is a Full-Stack typescript+graphql+passport+react framework for Web and Mobile.
+Is a Full-Stack typescript+graphql+passport+react framework for Web, Native and beyond.

+## Status

+Pre-Release: Currently very unstable, but feel free to browse.

 ## Install